diogoftm/OTKeys/README.md

 The universal hash function is done following the strategy presented in this [blog](https://lemire.me/blog/2018/08/15/fast-strongly-universal-64-bit-hashing-everywhere/)

-In `main.c`, there is a test execution of the sender and receiver programs, with the outputs being printed at the end.
+In `src/<format>/main_*.c`, there is a test execution of the sender and receiver programs, with the outputs being printed at the end.
+The test executable is saved inside `bin` forlder.

 #### Compiling

+TBD

 Execute the `make` command to generate the associated static library liboqokdot.a, as well as ot_test (test program generated from main.c).